-We used the chloride mass balance (CMB) approach to empirically estimate groundwater recharge rates beneath playa surfaces (Wood and Sanford 1995).
-CMB is the most common method for estimating groundwater recharge in unsaturated soil zones (Allison and Hughes 1978; Scanlon 1991).
-Although other more resource intensive tracer methods can be used, CMB is commonly used on its own to estimate groundwater recharge (Scanlon et al 2006; Gates et al2008; Gurdak and Roe 2010).
+Gurdak and Roe 2010).
 Scanlon et al (2006) provided many examples of estimating recharge with CMB well above the water table and assuming downward vertical flow of groundwater beneath the rooting zone.
-This approach was relevant to our study because of the thick (<10 m) unsaturated zone in the Jornada Basin (Havstad et al 2006).
-Surface inputs of chloride ( $Cl_p$ ) (mg/l) and precipitation (P) (mm/yr.) are balanced by the mass out beneath the playa via chloride in the unsaturated zone ( $Cl{uz}$ ) (mg/l) and deep percolation that results in groundwater recharge (R) (mm/yr.)
-(Eq.
-1).
-We calculated recharge by solving Equation 1 for R (Eq.
-1).
+This approach was relevant to our study because of the thick (>10 m) unsaturated zone in the Jornada Basin (Havstad et al 2006).
+Surface inputs of chloride (Cl_p) (mg l-1) and precipitation (P) (mm yr-1) are balanced by the mass out beneath the playa via chloride in the unsaturated zone (Cl{uz}) (mg l-1) and deep percolation that results in groundwater recharge (R) (mm yr-1) (equation (1)).
+We calculated recharge by solving equation (1) for R (equation (1)).

-$R = \frac{(Cl_p)(P)}{(Cl{uz})} (1)$
+$$R = \frac{\left(Cl{p}\right)\left(P\right)}{\left(Cl{uz}\right)} \tag{1}$$

-We collected one continuous 5-m soil core in the unsaturated zone from the center-low point of each study playa (n = 20).
-We sampled at the lowest point of each playa, because this area is flooded most-frequently (Gurdak and Roe 2010; McKenna and Sala 2016).
+We collected one continuous 5 m soil core in the unsaturated zone from the center-low point of each study playa (n = 20).
+We sampled at the lowest topographic point of each playa, because this area is flooded most-frequently (Gurdak and Roe 2010, McKenna and Sala 2016).
 We collected each core in August 2014 when playas were not flooded.
-We took five 100-g soil samples from below the core at 1-m increments (1-5 m).
+We took five 100 g soil samples from below the core at 1 m increments (1-5 m).
 Soils were homogenized and 3 subsamples were taken from each 1 meter depth.
-We combined gravimetric water content (g/g) with soil bulk density (g/m) measurements (Elliot et al 1999) to calculate volumetric soil water content.
-Cl- was measured (mg/l) using an ion selective electrode.
-We measured average soil Cl- from across 1-5 m depths for each playa (Fig. S3).
+We combined gravimetric water content (g g^{-1}) with soil bulk density (gm^{-3}) measurements (Elliot et al 1999) to calculate volumetric soil water content.
+Cl- was measured (mg l^{-1}) using an ion selective electrode.
+We measured average soil Cl- from across 1-5 m depths for each playa (figure S3).
 To calculate recharge with the CMB method, we used values of annual precipitation and wet and annual dry deposition values from JRN data.
-We calculated mean annual precipitation from the 100-year record (1914-2015) of the centrally located Jornada weather station (Fig 1.).
-We calculated annual rates of wet and dry Clp deposition (mg/l) using a 30-year record (1983-2013).
-Wet and dry deposition of Clp were measured monthly at the same centrally located weather station using AeroChem Metrics collector (Havstad et al 2006).
+We calculated mean annual precipitation from the 100 year record (1914-2015) of the centrally located Jornada weather station (figure 1).
+We calculated annual rates of wet and dry Cl_p deposition $(mg l^{-1})$ using a 30 year record (1983-2013).
+Wet and dry deposition of Cl{p} were measured monthly at the same centrally located weather station using AeroChem Metrics collector (Havstad et al 2006).